 Also, once you know your structure is solid, you’re able to devote time to theme strengthening, character layering, and other attributes that make for a great read.

-Since I alwys practice what I preach, it’s time to share the title, pitch and description of my work-in-progress, started in September.
+Since I always practice what I preach, it’s time to share the title, pitch and description of my work-in-progress, started in September.
 An earlier post described how this has been a project that’s been percolating in mind for years.

 Title: The Woman Who Loved Halloween